You’ve probably heard git

 Working Alone

-• Make changes to your working tree.
+inside your working tree where git will store objects and other references. - Make changes to your working tree.
 When you want to save your changes, there is 2 step process that you need to do.

-• First, git add <filename(s) or foldername>.
+.
 This will add your changes to the index.
-For now, you can add everything in your current folder to the index by git add . (the last dot is important, it signifies “current folder”)
+For now, you can add everything in your current folder to the index bygit add .

 How does this 2 step process work?

-git commit will then take all the changes recorded by index, apply it to the state of HEAD, take a snapshot of the new state, and return a hash for the new snapshot.
+state of HEAD, take a snapshot of the new state, and return a hash for the new

-Why need git add?
-Can’t we just git commmit?
+?
+Can’t we just git commmit

 Imagine the case where you are fixing 2 bugs in your code, but you want to separate the commits so that you can retrace which code change fixes which bug.
 With the index, it is easier to do this.
 You can just add the changes for the first bug, and commit it.
 Then add the rest of the changes, and make another commit.